 What are the requirements for competition?

 There are no qualifying times required to enter a Masters competition.
-You will be elegible to enter sanctioned meets virtually anywhere in the world through your registration with Masters Swim Ontario, which is included with your registration fee.
+You will be eligible to enter sanctioned meets virtually anywhere in the world through your registration with Masters Swim Ontario and/or Swim Ontario, which is included with your registration fee.

 How are meets judged?